 3. Educational Qualifications

-Foreign Diplomas: If you graduated from a high school abroad, your diploma needs to be recognized as equivalent to a Greek high school diploma.
+If you graduated from a high school abroad, your diploma will need to be recognized as equivalent to a Greek high school diploma.
+That typically means submitting paperwork to the Greek authorities for official validation, so factor in that extra step if your education was completed outside of Greece.

-Additionally, if you are already a recognized real estate agent in another EU/EEA country, you can provide proof of your registration with the appropriate authorities in your home country instead of fulfilling all the Greek-specific requirements.
+That said, if you’re already a recognized real estate agent in another EU/EEA country, you can submit proof of your registration with the relevant authorities in your home country instead of fulfilling all the Greek-specific requirements from scratch.
+That makes the transition significantly easier for professionals relocating from within the EU.

 RequirementDetails